 Chronic Pain Relief

 This is the process of relaxing blood vessel walls, which results in the fall of blood pressure.
-CBN acts as a vasorelaxant, which means it is useful if you have a condition such as glaucoma.
-It may increase the blood flow to the eyes via vasorelaxation, and reduces pressure in the eye.
-The process is also helpful for people with conditions, such as heart disease, or hypertension.
+CBN acts as a vasorelaxant, which means it might be useful if you have a condition such as glaucoma.
+It may increase the blood flow to the eyes via vasorelaxation and reduce pressure in the eye.
+The process is also helpful for people with conditions such as heart disease or hypertension.

 Researchers tested the effects of five significant cannabinoids, including CBN, on different strains of the superbug, MRSA.
 These antibiotic-resistant bacteria can cause fatal staph infections, and their prevalence is increasing due to the nation’s overreliance on prescription drugs.
 The team found that CBN has potent antibacterial effects, and therefore, it could become an important MRSA treatment.

-This is a troubling skin condition that leads to the creation of flaky, crusty, red patches of skin.
+This is a troubling skin condition that leads to flaky, crusty, red patches of skin.
 In some cases, silvery scales cover them.
-Preliminary research suggests that CBN decreases keratinocytes (a type of skin cell) proliferation.
+Preliminary research suggests that CBN decreases keratinocyte (a type of skin cell) proliferation.
 With psoriasis, these cells become hyperactive, grow, and create the flaky skin patches.
-Therefore, CBN may help to reduce the process and alleviate the symptoms of your skin condition.
+Therefore, CBN may help to reduce the process and alleviate the symptoms of the skin condition.